momiji15/yearntolearn/RLadies_STL/R_Markdown_Tutorial/Unit1.md

 Fill in the information under each section.
 Under the **Biography** section, make your text italicized and under **Education** make your text bold.

 ### Inserting Images
-If you want to insert images, I suggest you create an images file where you are storing your R Markdown document and put your image there.
+If you want to insert images, you should create an images folder where you are storing your R Markdown document and put your image in that folder.
 You can then refer to the location of your image by adding this code:
 `![](images\myimages.jpg)`

+*Note: myimages.jpg is being used as an example image.
+You should use the file name of the image you want to use.*

 #### Exercise 3: Creating an R Markdown Document About You: Adding an Image
-Create an image link in the same location of where your R-Markdown document is located.
+Above the **Name** header, create an image link in the same location of where your R Markdown document is located.

 ### Knitting Your Document

-Click the Knit button and see the result.
+Click the Knit button and **Knit to HTML**.
 In the preview window, click on the "Open in Browser" button to see what it looks like in a web browser.

 ### Bonus
 One great thing about R Markdown is that you can run your plots or other visualizations within the document!
 Create a new R Markdown document and read the default information that comes with the template.
 It gives information on how to embed R code chunks in which the code chunk is visible and when the code chunk is invisible.
 You might want to have the code chunk be visible if you are explaining a process in the code itself so you will want to set `echo = TRUE` when your R Markdown document is generated.
 However, if you are just interested in showing the result of the code, then you just need to set `echo = FALSE`.
 Go ahead and run the plots in the R Markdown document that you just opened!